 ]

-In the case of a request for multiple values from multiple nodes, the datapoint for different paths may contain single or multiple objects, as the vehicle system may not have multiple values recorded for all requested signals.
+In the case of a request for multiple values from multiple nodes, the data point for different paths MAY contain single or multiple objects, as the vehicle system MAY not have multiple values recorded for all requested signals.

 Subscription Event Triggering